dariopi/Deep_Learning_for_SYSID_Lugano24/README.md

 # Program

-The Program of the course can be found in the document [Program](Program.pdf)
+The Program of the course can be found in the document [Program.pdf](Program.pdf)

 # Lessons